eliekhoury/serializify/README.md

 * Support incremental serialization and deserialization (will only work if the id key is not deleted)

 ## Contributing
 Pull requests are welcome.
-Open an issue first to discuss for major changes.
+Open an issue first to discuss any major changes.

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)